Last updated on August 6th, 2019 at 12:54 pm

 Haricot Verts: Also known as French beans.
 The name haricot vert means green beans in French.
 These beans are younger, skinnier and usually pricier than traditional green beans.

-Tips and Notes about this Healthy Side Dish
+Tips and Notes about this Green Bean Recipe

 - Don’t saute the green beans for too long to prevent overcooking.